seancarroll1999/seancarroll1999.github.io/README.md

 * Time and Date
 * Google Maps integration as interactive background
-* multi-engine search bar with switchable icons
+* multi-engine search bar with switchable icons, Keyword searched brings you directly to that website
 * GUI box's containing further Features
 * IP api, collecting lat and long coordinates for map position and weather.
+* ESC un-focuses text-boxes for keyboard operation

 ## GUI Features